aferrate/symfony5_api_cars/README.md

-# Sample API project with Symfony 5 with JWT and Docker
+# Sample API project with Symfony 5 with JWT, GraphQL and Docker
 ### Install

 run docker: